RoelofSetsFire/data-processing-1/30 Homework/60 Interactivity/10 Javascript Interactivity.md

 crosshair cursor – just the extension lines.
 In other words, when the checkbox is clicked your event handler (onclick) should toggle some global variable enabling or enabling the logic you have added.

-## Problem 2: Questions for the [reading 4][]

-1. Patterns and colors are essential to maps.
-Compare a search for Harvard University on two interactive maps (e.g., Google Maps, Bing Maps, Yahoo!
-Maps, Apple Maps, map.harvard.edu).
-Answer the following questions, making references to concepts explained in Ware such as pattern recognition and properties of color.
-Please include screenshots of the examples you are comparing.

-    a.
-Which map promotes an easier visual search for buildings?
-    b.
-Which map more effectively visualizes routes from a random point A to point B?
-    c.
-Which map is an overall better visualization, and why?

-2. Find a rainbow color map visualization on the web.
-Please include a screenshot and link of the visualization.

-   a.
-Briefly summarize its intended objective and audience.
-Does it fail to
-      successfully convey information?
-If so, why?
-Is there a good reason for this specific visualization to use a rainbow color scheme?

-   b.
-Propose an alternative color scheme to replace the rainbow color map.

-[reading 4]: /readings/reading-4

-## Submitting

-Your submission should be in `week5.zip` and include the following items:

-* A subdirectory `javascript2` that contains the HTML, CSS, Javascript needed to create the interactive visualization.
-* A file called `reading4.pdf` for the answers to the fourth reading's questions.